port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/yaml.md

 ---
 sidebar_position: 12
-description: Yaml is a data type used to save object definitions in YAML
+description: Yaml is an input used to save object definitions in YAML
 ---

 import ApiRef from "../../../api-reference/\_learn_more_reference.mdx"